yetulaxman/containers-workflows/_hands-on/day3/Share_image.md

 2. Modify FastQC Container

    Now that you are inside the container, you can modify the image as you wish.
-Just for illustartion, as FastQC container lacks vim editor, you can install **vim** inside the container as shown below:
+Just for illustration, as FastQC container lacks vim editor, you can install **vim** inside the container as shown below:

    ```bash